Monika Panayotova: Political career

 Active participation in SEDE and plenary on the need of strategic rethink of the security environment, followed by a change in the existing EU and NATO strategic documents in the field:

 A shadow rapporteur on tackling youth unemployment: possible ways out.

 Active work as well on different initiatives related to the opportunities for entrepreneurship, SMEs, access to new technologies, know-how and forms of risk capital, which are crucial for the Europe's positioning in the global competition.

-An own initiative for a strong call to the European Commission to declare 2017 as a European Year of Entrepreneurship, adopted by a large majority of MEPs, which became part of the EP resolution” How can the European Union contribute to creating a hospitable environment for enterprises, businesses and start-ups to create jobs?“.
+She proposed that the European Commission designate 2017 as a European Year of Entrepreneurship.
+This call was later incorporated into a European Parliament resolution on creating a favourable environment for enterprises and start-ups to create jobs.